SamuelAndresPascal/ssbd/README.md

 # must be assumed to be equal to 0.0 if not present
 <prime meridian longitude> = <number>

-# must be present if and only if one of reference meridian longitude or prime meridian longitude is not equal to 0.0 ;
+# can be present if and only if one of reference meridian longitude or prime meridian longitude is not equal to 0.0 ;
+# assumed to be equal to "direct" if not present in these cases
 # must not otherwise
 <longitude orientation> = "direct" | "indirect" | "prograde" | "retrograde"